tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-lesson-1.md

 #### Setting Up a Budget

-Monitoring and managing your AWS spending is crucial to avoid unexpected charges.
+Monitoring and managing your AWS spending is important to avoid unexpected charges.
 AWS provides tools to set up budgets and alerts to help you keep track of your expenses.

 - **Budget Types**: Cost budgets, usage budgets, and reservation budgets.
 - **Setting Alerts**: Define conditions based on your estimated usage to receive notifications when your costs approach your budget limits.